Spreadsheet Studies Special Tasks

 Follow the instructions below to apply a Spreadsheet Study and any related studies you have already set up on one chart, to another chart.

-These instructions should only be followed to apply a Spreadsheet Study and related studies to a chart within the same Chartbook.
+These instructions should only be followed to apply a Spreadsheet Study, Spreadsheet System/Alert, Spreadsheet System for Trading study and related studies to a chart within the same Chartbook.
 If the chart is in a different Chartbook, then this would be very inefficient if chart data from two different charts in different Chartbooks is being outputted to the same Sheet within the same Spreadsheet.

 - Go to the chart containing the Spreadsheet Study, through the CW menu if it is not already the active chart.